Foreclosure Moratorium Extended Until End of 2020 — What It Means for You

 How to Know if a Mortgage Payment Deferral Can Help You

-Up until the FHFA announcement, it was unclear how those missed payments would be paid back after the forbearance period ends.
+Up until an FHFA announcement in June, it was unclear how those missed payments would be paid back after the forbearance period ends.

 If lenders could require a full payment at the end of the forbearance, you’d owe your regular mortgage payment multiplied by the number of months you were in forbearance — in one lump sum.

-Instead, you’ll be able to add up to 12 months of missed payments to the end of your loan term.
+Instead, you may be able to add up to 12 months of missed payments to the end of your loan term.